The art of knowing

 Key points

 An apology is a statement of remorse that you make when you’ve done something wrong.
-It can be difficult to apologize, but it can do a lot to heal relationships and rebuild trust.
+It can be difficult to apologize, but it can go a long way in healing relationships and rebuilding trust.

 Follow these steps when you make an apology: